brian8128/siamese/README.md

 One person could easily carry several phones and go for a jog.
 If we allow this kind of behavior customers will exercise less and everyone loses.

-### Why it's Hard
+### Challenges

-We need to determine the subject based on an observation.
-However, we don't want to retrain the model every time we add a user.
-We want to be adding users constantly!
-So we can't build a model with training data from all the users because we don't know all the users at training time.
-We can't use the archetecture we used above because we can't have an output channel for every user.
+We want to add users more quickly than we train new models so we don't have labeled data from all the classes at training time.
+(We don't even know what all the classes are at training time!)
+This means we'll have to use a different approach from what we did above.

 ### Identity Preserving Mapping